Dick Cherry

-Richard John Cherry (born February 28, 1937) is a Canadian former professional ice hockey defenceman who played in the National Hockey League (NHL) for the Boston Bruins and Philadelphia Flyers between 1956 and 1970.
-He is the brother of media personality Don Cherry.
+Richard John Cherry (March 28, 1937 – March 6, 2025) was a Canadian professional ice hockey defenceman who played in the National Hockey League (NHL) for the Boston Bruins and Philadelphia Flyers between 1956 and 1970.
+He was the brother of media personality Don Cherry.

 Playing career

 Born in Kingston, Ontario, Cherry played junior hockey for the Barrie Flyers, then professional hockey for the Boston Bruins for the 1956–57 season.
 After one season, Cherry played for various minor league teams, including two seasons for the Kingston Frontenacs of the Eastern Professional Hockey League.
 Cherry retired in 1963 to teach high school in Kingston.
 In the 1968–69 season, Cherry returned to the NHL to play for the Philadelphia Flyers, where he remained for two years.
-He played 145 NHL games in total; six with the Boston Bruins and 139 with the Philadelphia Flyers.
+He played 145 NHL games, six with the Boston Bruins and 139 with the Philadelphia Flyers.

+Death

+Cherry died on March 6, 2025, at the age of 87.